LiaoPan/msqms/docs/source/quickstart/cmd.rst

 .. code-block::

-    opmqc_quality_ref_update [OPTIONS]
+    msqms_quality_ref_update [OPTIONS]

 **Description:**

-This command is used to update an existing quality reference file in the `opmqc` library with a new YAML file.
+This command is used to update an existing quality reference file in the `msqms` library with a new YAML file.
 It will replace the current reference file with the new one, provided that the file path is specified.

 **Options:**